 When it comes to weddings, there are several people who customarily give speeches or toasts at various festivities surrounding a couple's big day.
-From the engagement party to the wedding day, there are many opportunities and people who may give a toast, and if you think you might need to give a toast at some point, this article is for you.
+From the engagement party to the wedding day, there are many opportunities and people who may give a toast, and if you think you might need to give a toast at some point, then keep reading!

 This article will outline who typically gives wedding toasts, when and where they occur, as well as share tips on how to write the perfect wedding toast, no matter what role you play in the nuptial celebrations.

 A toast is defined as a ritual in which a drink is taken as an expression of honor or goodwill, so in reference to a wedding, it is a celebratory speech made to congratulate the happy couple who have just tied the knot.
 A wedding toast can be given by a number of different members of the bridal party or just by one person, depending on the couple's preferences.

 Are you wondering about who gives a wedding toast and when during the celebrations?
 The following people are most likely to give toasts: